-The purpose of the Koling wada-ngal (Walking together) Committee, as outlined in its Terms of reference, is to engage in an equal partnership with the Wyndham Aboriginal community and key stakeholders to work towards providing a culturally safe Aboriginal Community Centre.
+The purpose of the Koling wada-ngal (Walking together) Aboriginal Corporation as outlined in its Terms of reference, is to engage in an equal partnership with the Wyndham Aboriginal community and key stakeholders to work towards providing a culturally safe Aboriginal Community Centre.

 The Koling wada-ngal (Walking together) Space at the Wunggurrwil Dhurrung Centre

 In 2014, Wyndham City successfully applied for a state government Community Infrastructure Planning Grant on behalf of the then named WACCC (Wyndham Aboriginal Community Centre Committee) to investigate and establish an Aboriginal Community Centre within the Wyndham municipality.
 The new building is almost complete, Council and the Committee have achieved significant outcomes since the commencement of their journey that includes: